lukasroegner/homebridge-apple-tv-remote/README.md

 **isOnOffSwitchEnabled**: If set to true, a switch is exposed for changing on/off of the Apple TV.
 Defaults to `false`.

+**onOffSwitchName** (optional): Can be used to set the initial name that is displayed in the Home app.
+Useful for plugins like `homebridge-alexa`, where changing the name in the Home app is not propagated back to homebridge.

 **isPlayPauseSwitchEnabled**: If set to true, a switch is exposed for changing the play state.
 Defaults to `false`.

+**playPauseSwitchName** (optional): Can be used to set the initial name that is displayed in the Home app.
+Useful for plugins like `homebridge-alexa`, where changing the name in the Home app is not propagated back to homebridge.

 **commandSwitches** (optional): You can provide a list of switches that should be additionally exposed to HomeKit.
 Those switches are "stateless" and execute the configured commands.